tomaszkacmajor/CarND-Traffic-Sign-Classifier-P2/README.md

 <img src="./readme_resources/ImagesFromWeb.png"></br></br>

 It wasn't easy to find examples which are of bad quality and could be a problem for the classifier.
 Most of the new found images are clear and I expected that the model should work properly for most of them.
-I noticed when the accuracy on the test set was about 90 % (before final model tuning) at least one of the new images shown here was wrongly classified.
-When test set accuracy went to the final 94.6 % all 6 new images were classified perfectly.
+I noticed that when the accuracy on the test set was about 90% (before final model tuning) at least one of the new images shown here was wrongly classified.
+When test set accuracy went to the final 94.6% all 6 new images were classified perfectly.

 Here are the results of the prediction: